Bridgette Barry

 Bridgette Anne Barry (March 1, 1957 – January 20, 2021) was an American biophysicist and biochemist.
 She was a professor and researcher of molecular biophysics and biochemistry in the Georgia Tech chemistry and biochemistry department from 2003 until her death.
 Her research focused on protein electron and oxygen evolution mechanisms.

 Education

 Barry attended Oberlin College in Oberlin, Ohio, and received a Bachelor of Arts in chemistry with high honors in 1978.
 She later received her Ph.D. in chemistry at the University of California, Berkeley in December 1984.

 Career

 Barry began her teaching career at the University of Minnesota in 1988 as a professor and later became a professor at the Georgia Institute of Technology in 2003.
+She was a member of Georgia Institute of technology's Parker H. Petit Institute for Bioengineering and Bioscience.

 Research

 Barry's lab focused on how the protein matrix facilitates biological catalysis by utilizing spectroscopic, biochemical, and structural techniques to describe the reaction coordinate.
 Some topics include photosynthetic water oxidation and solar energy conversion, biomimetic peptide models, and proton-coupled electron transfer and DNA synthesis.